1. The following documents shall be published by the contracting authority:

 4. If, when declaring the specified information and data to be business secret, the economic operator has failed to comply with paragraph 1-3, the contracting authority shall, in the course of the request for missing information, invite the economic operator concerned to submit a document with the appropriate contents.

-1. After the dispatch of the summary concerning the evaluation of tenders or requests to participate, the tenderer or candidate participating in the given procedure may ask to have access to those parts of the tender or request to participate of another economic operator, including the supply of missing information, provision of requested information as well as provision of explanation, which do not contain business secrets.
+1. After the dispatch of the summary concerning the evaluation of tenders or requests to participate, the tenderer or candidate participating in the given procedure may ask within five days the most to have access to those parts of the tender or request to participate of another economic operator, including the supply of missing information, provision of requested information as well as provision of explanation, which do not contain business secrets.
 The economic operator shall indicate in the request for access to documents the alleged infringement in relation to which the access is requested and those parts of the tender or request to participate which he is asking to have access to.
 Access to documents shall be provided during office hours, within two days after reception of such request.
 The contracting authority shall offer access to documents to the extent necessary to ensure enforcement of the right related to the alleged infringement indicated by the economic operator.
 In the framework of the access to documents, there is no possibility to carry out full examination of the tender or request to participate of another economic operator.

 2. On request by a tenderer submitting an admissible tender, after sending the results of the procedure, the contracting authority shall provide specific information regarding the features of the winning tender and its advantages over the tender submitted by him and in the case of negotiated procedures, competitive dialogues and innovation partnerships, regarding the negotiations and the dialogue conducted with the tenderers, within five business days from receiving the request, taking into consideration the winning tenderer’s interests regarding business secrecy.